oscar-s-silva/re-frame/docs/Debugging.md

         :f [s/Num]}]})
 ```

-And a function which will check a db value against that schema:
+And a function that will check a db value against that schema:
 ```clj
 (defn valid-schema?
   "validate the given db, writing any problems to console.error"